KRRISH96/saikrishna.dev/content/blogs/understanding-procs-lambdas-and-blocks-in-ruby-part-2-all-whys-explained/index.md

 ---
-title: "Understanding Procs, Lambdas, and Blocks in Ruby - Part 2"
+title: Understanding Procs, Lambdas, and Blocks in Ruby - Part 2
 date: 2020-02-24
 description: >-
   All Why?s Explained.
 With Blocks, Lambdas, and Procs — one method can be made to work in different aspects.
 Methods aren’t First-Class Functions unlike in few other languages, say Javascript.